nazimur-rahiman/sparkle-dental/site/content/about-us/_index.md

 description: Cosmetic Dentist in Tirupur
 intro:
   blurbs:
-    - image: img/undraw_doctors_hwty.svg
+    - image: img/brands.png
-      text: |
+      text: >
-        Some of the brands we use regularly in our clinic
+        Some of the brands we use regularly in our clinic.
+International brands with proven quality assurance.
+We do not compromise on patient safety.
     - image: img/fractured.jpg
       text: >
         Fractured tooth - No problem.
 A simple procedure to restore the tooth to